neumovelab/myoassist/docs/controller-optimization/Reflex_Control_Overview.md

 ---
-title: Reflex Control
+title: Reflex Control Overview
-parent: Control & Optimization
+parent: Controller Optimization
 nav_order: 4
 layout: home
 ---

-# Reflex Control
+# Reflex Control Overview

 This document describes the neuromuscular reflex control system implemented in MyoAssist, based on the neural circuitry proposed by Song and Geyer (2015) for human locomotion.